cookEbox/draw/README.md

         - [x] print to a tab in the floating window
         - [x] print questions to the first tab
         - [x] print answers to the second tab

-## Future Tasks
-- Save page
-- Save all pages
-- Resizable drawing area for monitor size
-- Changing size of rubber and drawing Pen
-- Clear annotations
-- Move to new page when adding page
-- Duplicate page